The National Marine Aquarium of Namibia

 Chub mackerel, Horse mackerel, Deepwater hake, Orange roughy, Alfonsino, West Coast Sole, Kingklip, Cape hake, Mako shark, Red crab, Cape rock lobster, anchovy, Pilchard, Mullet, Silver, kob, Monkfish, Swordfish, Snoek, Yellowfin tuna, Blue shark and Cape fur seal.

-The National Aquarium opens a window to the wonders of marine life found in the cold Benguela Current off the coast of Southern Africa.
+The National Aquarium in Swakopmund opens a window to the wonders of marine life found in the cold Benguela Current off the coast of Southern Africa.

 Numerous information posters line the walls of the Aquarium.
 Scientific information, regarding the rich resources of Namibia, is simply, yet comprehensively displayed.